trolley/ruby-sdk/README.md

 The Trolley Ruby SDK provides integration access to the Trolley API.

-[^1]: [Payment Rails is now Trolley](https://www.trolley.com/payment-rails-is-now-trolley-series-a), e're in the process of updating our SDKs to support the new domain.
-In this transition phase, you might still see "PaymentRails" on some places.
+[^1]: [Payment Rails is now Trolley](https://www.trolley.com/payment-rails-is-now-trolley-series-a).
+We're in the process of updating our SDKs to support the new domain.
+In this transition phase, you might still see "PaymentRails" at some places.

 ## Requirements